Research Briefing 02

 Spread-Out Learning

-Sources: Cepeda et al. (2006) "Distributed Practice in Verbal Recall Tasks: A Review and Quantitative Synthesis" Psychological Bulletin; Ebbinghaus (1885) "Memory: A Contribution to Experimental Psychology"; Thalheimer (2006) "Spacing Learning Over Time" Work-Learning Research.
+Sources: Cepeda et al. (2006) "Distributed Practice in Verbal Recall Tasks: A Review and Quantitative Synthesis," Psychological Bulletin; Ebbinghaus (1885) "Memory: A Contribution to Experimental Psychology"; Thalheimer (2006) "Spacing Learning Over Time," Work-Learning Research.

 Listening and reading build comprehension, but speaking requires production.
 The research is clear: without output practice, you'll understand but struggle to speak fluently.